-Awarded Applicant shall also maintain fiscal records and supporting documentation for all expenditures of awarded funds pursuant to the applicable OMB Circulars and 34 CFR § 80.42.
-Awarded Applicant shall comply with the uniform administrative requirements set forth in OMB Circulars as applicable, and these OMB Circulars are incorporated by reference as part of this Grant:
+Awarded Applicant shall also maintain fiscal records and supporting documentation for all expenditures of awarded funds pursuant to the applicable OMB Circulars (e.g., 34 CFR Sections 80.42 and 74.53).
+Awarded Applicant shall comply with the uniform administrative requirements set forth in OMB Circulars as applicable, and these OMB Circulars (and their corresponding codifications by the U.S. Department of Education) are incorporated by reference as part of this Grant: